Desert Parks Update Bulletin

 Note - all reserves have a 40km/h speed limit unless sign posted otherwise.

-Outback day time temperatures can be in the high 40C range.
+Outback day time temperatures are in the mid 20Cs, but night time temperatures will be approaching 0C and below.
 If you decide to travel in the Outback, you should bring appropriate clothing, ensure your vehicles are properly prepared and equipped for outback travel and any emergencies or delays.
 Take extra water, food and fuel supplies.
 Ensure good communications equipment, either HF Radio or Satellite Phone.
 Ensure you notify a responsible person, such as a family member, of your plans prior to travelling into remote areas, and seek local advice.

 If you attempt driving in sandy conditions and get bogged, do not attempt to get the vehicle out without ensuring 4WD and hubs are engaged, tyre pressures are decreased and sand is removed from the path of the tyres.
 If you become stuck, do not leave your vehicles to walk for assistance as this can have fatal consequences.

 Check road and weather bulletins and local conditions before travelling into the Outback.
 Speed limits of 40km per hour apply within all Parks.
 For up to date public road information outside of National Parks, please call the Transport SA Road Condition Hotline on 1300 361 033 or visit the Transport SA web site on http://www.dpti.sa.gov.au/OutbackRoads

 For further information regarding South Australia’s national parks visit our website www.parks.sa.gov.au.
 For information regarding air tours phone the Wadlata Outback Centre on 1800 633 060.
 Check local conditions before travelling into the Outback area.